royragsdale/picoCTF-legacy/picoCTF-web/notes.md

 * /api/user/status is a mess
 * join_group_request with email_filter assumes the teams are size of 1.
 * Competition readiness checks take forever, block a worker process.
 Off for now.
+* get_all_team_scores needs reworked.
+* shouldn't be able to join group if owner either.